chadlimjinjie/singapore_bullion_retailers/README.md

 Roadmap
+- Retailers onboarding
-- To release as a python package
+- To release as a python package on PyPi
-- List products
-- Order placing